anla-124/pdf-searcher/README.md

 - **Pinecone cleanup worker:** Document deletions enqueue background vector cleanup with exponential backoff.
 Tune `PINECONE_DELETE_MAX_RETRIES` and `PINECONE_DELETE_BACKOFF_MS` as needed.
 - **Health monitoring:** `GET /api/health/pool` reports Supabase pool metrics, throttling state, and Pinecone cleanup queue depth so you can keep an eye on resource pressure.
 - **Similarity worker cap:** `SIMILARITY_STAGE2_WORKERS` controls how many Stage 2 scoring jobs can run in parallel (defaults to 1 for free tier); raise it alongside Supabase pool limits on higher plans.
-- **Directional reuse metrics:** Stage 2 reports `sourceScore` / `targetScore` as the percentage of each document whose content appears in the other (duplicate tokens in the target are counted for transparency).
+- **Directional reuse metrics:** Stage 2 reports `sourceScore` / `targetScore` as the percentage of each document whose content appears in the other (based on character counts for accurate measurement).
-- **Length ratio:** The similarity cards also display `Length Ratio`, which is the source document’s token count divided by the target document’s token count (e.g., `0.50` means the source is half the size of the target).
+- **Length ratio:** The similarity cards also display `Length Ratio`, which is the source document's character count divided by the target document's character count (e.g., `0.50` means the source is half the size of the target).
 This helps flag size mismatches even when reuse percentages are high.

 ### Similarity Search Pipeline